zerot69/Advent-of-Code-2024/README.md

 ## Usage

 To run the solution for a given day, simply run the corresponding JavaScripts file.
-For example, to run the solution for Day 1, Part 1, run the following command:
+For example, to run the solution for Day 1, run the following command:

 ```
 node day-01